-Trying to dream up some shower tile ideas?
-Usually we’d say the shower itself is the best place for a brainstorm — but thinking outside the cubicle and taking a look at these inspirational bathrooms might just be the next best thing.
+Usually we’d say the shower itself is the best place for a brainstorm, but thinking outside the cubicle and taking a look at these inspirational bathroom ideas for showers might just be the next best thing.

-Aside from their practicalities, the availability of tiling in a wide array of shower-fit materials — from porcelain to glass, ceramic to stone — as well as shapes, sizes, colors and finishes, means that the design possibilities are endless.
+Aside from their practicalities, the availability of tiling in a wide array of shower-fit materials — from porcelain and glass, to ceramic and stone — as well as shapes, sizes, colors and finishes, means that the design possibilities are endless.

 Shower tile ideas